-As you look at a boat diagram, the topside is the section of the hull that is above the waterline (where the hull meets the water surface).
+As you look at a boat diagram, the topside is the hull section above the waterline (where the hull meets the water surface).

 Topsides require different paints and sealers than under-the-waterline sections.
-Thus, it’s normal for boats to have distinctive colors on the topsides and bottom.
+Thus, it’s normal for boats to have distinctive colors on the topside and bottom.